 - Tend to socialize or spend time with friends and supports less, simply because they don’t have the energy.

-The Enemies Getting Better Sleep in Pregnancy
+The Enemies of Getting Better Sleep in Pregnancy

 The solutions seem simple: take naps and go to bed earlier.
 Excellent advice.